Still of the Night (song)

-"Still of the Night" is a song by the English band Whitesnake.
-It was released as the first single from their self titled 1987 album.
-It reached #16 in the U.K., #18 on the U.S. Mainstream rock Tracks and #79 on the Billboard Hot 100.
+"Still of the Night" is a song by English rock band Whitesnake from their seventh studio album, 1987.
+It was released on 2 March 1987, by EMI Records and Geffen Records as the album's debut single.
+The single peaked at number sixteen on the UK Singles Chart, number seventy-nine on the US Billboard Hot 100 and number eighteen on the Mainstream Rock chart.
+The song, described as the group's epitome of the hair metal era, is known for its heavy riffs, and dynamic structure.
+Still of the Night has since become one of the band's signature songs.

+In 2003, Martin Popoff listed the song as 58th in The Top 500 Heavy Metal Songs of All Time.
+In 2008, Guitar World considered it as "the best song that Led Zeppelin never wrote".
+In 2009, the track was named the 27th best hard rock song of all time by VH1.

 Background

 The song was written by lead singer David Coverdale and guitarist John Sykes, and proved to be one of the band's most popular songs.
 Both the current Whitesnake lineup and John Sykes play the song as their live encore.

 In 2009, in an interview with Metal Hammer, Coverdale commented on the origins of the song:

 "When my mother died I was going through the stuff at her house and found some early demo cassettes.
 One of them was a song that Ritchie Blackmore and I had been working on which was the basic premise of what would become "Still of the Night".
 It was totally unrecognizable, so Ritchie doesn't have anything to worry about... neither do I!
 Ha ha ha!
 I took it as far as I could then I gave it to Sykes when we were in the south of France, and he put the big guitar hero stuff on there.
 John hated blues so I had to work within those parameters.
-I manipulated to be electric blues, but how he performed it was fabulous for his time and relatively unique because of the songs.
+I manipulated it to be electric blues, but how he performed it was fabulous for his time and relatively unique because of the songs.
 There were a lot of people doing that widdly stuff but they didn't have the quality of those songs."